CharlesWiltgen/ck/docs-site/guide/choosing-interface.md

+---
+title: Choosing an Interface
+description: Compare ck's four interfaces—CLI, TUI, Editor, and MCP—to find the best fit for your workflow.
+Detailed comparison of features, use cases, and strengths.
+---

 # Choosing an Interface

 ck offers four different interfaces for code search.
 Choose the one that best fits your workflow and use case.